Sreyas357/WiDs-Project-2024/README.md

 - Week 1:
 Quick introduction to Python and useful Python modules such as NumPy, MatPlotLib, pandas & get familiar to jupyter notebooks etc.

+Recap of Basic ml techiniques such as regression, classification,and others.

 - Weeks 2 and 3:
 Intro to Neural Networks, Learning theoritical aspects of RNN & CNN in depth, Getting familiar to related Tensforflow, Open-CV libraries